 April Flowers: trellis and hidden painted rocks through out the garden

 The Synder’s: Trailer loads of compost, plants, created the caterpillar propane tank, painted the rain barrel, put in all the drip water system for the garden!

 Little Red Wagon, 14900 Sw Hillsboro Hwy, plants

 Monkey Tree Falling: Cedar Chips

-Individuals from Laurel: Paul and Sherie Meek, Walt, Debi, Nicole Lorence, Ed and Patty Harty, Carl Denfeld, Paul Denfeld and grand kids, Jake Clubine, Rebecca Snyder, April Penhall, Lehne Family, Becky Curl and kids, Bud Hutchinson, Amy Wachsmuth, Joanna Guzzetta, Ross Romero, Barbie and Jon Ellerbrook, Marcia Loney and Jacob Harkness!
+Individuals from Laurel: Paul and Cheri Meek, Walt, Debi, Nicole Lorence, Ed and Patty Harty, Carl Denfeld, Paul Denfeld and grand kids, Jake Clubine, Rebecca Snyder, Aprile Penhall, Lehne Family, Becky Curl and kids, Bud Hutchinson, Amy Wachsmuth, Joanna Guzzetta, Ross Romero, Barbie and Jon Ellerbrook, Marcia Loney, Jacob Harkness, and Alan Stohler!

 Contact Debi Lorence with an questions: 503-858-3636

 The Laurel Hall Board of Directors wrote and received a grant from the Tualatin Soil and Water Conservation for $5,000.